 With Final Fantasy 15 being such a huge open-world RPG with over 50 hours of content, it seems like a crazy notion to be talking about the replay value of this game.

 With such an enticing story, huge amounts of side quests, and large amounts of open-world discovery, this game has a high replay value.
 The addition of DLC to this game makes its reply value even higher.
 With such a rich story and fantastic characters, there is reason to not only be hugely enticed in your first playthrough, but every playthrough you decide to undertake after.

 The Wytch Reviews Verdict

-For me Final Fantasy 15 is one of this generations great open world RPGs.
+For me, Final Fantasy 15 is one of the best open world RPGs.
 It has everything for anyone from seasoned RPG veterans to newcomers to the genre.
-There is such a rich amount of gaming content and fantastic story behind this game I would recommend it too anyone as a brilliant introduction not only into the RPG genre, but to the industry of gaming itself.
+There is such a rich amount of gaming content and a fantastic story behind it, so I would recommend it to anyone as a brilliant introduction not only into the RPG genre, but to the industry of gaming itself.
 If you have been undecided or unsure on whether to get the game or not, I highly recommend you do as with it being released for a while, the price is low and it is a lot of game for your money.

 The Wytch Reviews Verdict: 9.2/10

 © 2018 Rowan Wytchwood Wright